 - CHEF NOTE: Resting it allows for the juices to soak back into the turkey while ensuring the meat gets over that 165° internal temperature mark.

-CAN I BRINE A PRE-BRINED TURKEY
+CAN I BRINE A IF IT’S PRE-BRINED

 OTHER HOLIDAY RECIPES